Water & Sewer Projects (FAQs)

 Frequently Asked Questions

-- Why is the City coming into my neighborhood to replace the water and sewer pipes?
+- Why is the City coming into my neighborhood to replace or rehabilitate the water and sewer pipes?

 - Why are these called Group Jobs?

 - What are sewer pipeline rehabilitation projects?